Look at the size of mammals over human history, and we see a clear trend: they’ve gotten smaller.

-We now have lots of evidence for this decline in mammal size from across the world.
+We now have lots of evidence for this decline in mammal size worldwide.

-See the changes in the Levantine – the Eastern Mediterranean – where researchers have reconstructed the mass of mammals in the region going back more than one million years.1 To do this they look at the fossils that are preserved in sediment layers; these sediment layers can be dated and let us leaf through the pages of the past.
-It lets us see what animals were around one million years ago; 500 thousand years ago; or ten thousand years ago.
+See the changes in the Levantine – the Eastern Mediterranean – where researchers have reconstructed the mass of mammals in the region going back more than one million years.1 To do this, they look at the fossils preserved in sediment layers; these sediment layers can be dated and let us leaf through the pages of the past.
+It lets us see what animals were around one million years ago, 500 thousand years ago, or ten thousand years ago.
 Note that the researchers did not include small mammals (those weighing less than 400 grams) in this dataset – these would have been very abundant across the record.

 The results are shown in the chart.

-1.5 million years ago, our Homoerectus ancestors were roaming the earth with mammals that weighed several tonnes.
-There were the ‘straight-tusked elephants’ (which weighed between 11 and 15 tonnes), the Southern Mammoth, and incredibly large hippos.
+1.5 million years ago, our Homo erectus ancestors roamed the earth with mammals weighing several tonnes.
+There were the ‘straight-tusked elephants’ (which weighed 11 to 15 tonnes), the Southern Mammoth, and incredibly large hippos.
 Species-by-species, these majestic animals began to disappear.

 The small (our ancestors weighed around 60 kilograms), but big-brained, hominids hunted them to extinction.4

 It is staggering how few of our ancestors were around at the time.
 Globally, there would have been a few million at most.

 The record suggests that humans have always hunted the largest mammals.5 This makes sense: it gives a good return on investment.
 One successful kill could feed a family for a long time.
 Bigger mammals are also easier to spot and track down.